continuousphp/cli/README.md

 # ContinuousPHP\Cli

-CLI for ContinuousPHP platform.
-Manage project and build easily from your favorite terminal.
+CLI for the ContinuousPHP platform.
+Manage projects and build easily from your favorite terminal.

 ## Installation as Phar ( Recommended )